Updated on 08 October 2020

 Oversight & Transparency of New Garda Powers

-The Minister for Justice and Equality has requested the Commissioner to compile and publish a record of any use of these powers, with a view to ensuring transparency.
+The Minister for Justice and Equality requested the Commissioner to compile and publish a record of any use of powers granted to An Garda Síochána under the Health ACT 1947, with a view to ensuring transparency.
 The Commissioner has undertaken to submit and publish this data on a weekly basis.
-Latest figures published by An Garda Síochána on the initial use of the new regulations over the Easter weekend show (figures as published 21 April 2020):
+Latest figures on the use of these regulations show (figures as published 14 July 2020):

-- From 8 April, which was when the regulations came into effect, until 23 May 2020 inclusive, Gardaí have invoked the regulations 263 times.
+- From 8 April, which was when the regulations came into effect, until 26 September 2020 inclusive, Gardaí invoked the regulations 368 times out of more than a million interactions with the public.
 These include both arrests and incidents without arrest where name and address details were taken for consultation with the DPP on the decision to issue charges.
 Arrest remains a last resort.

 - As per Garda policy in relation to the regulations, in all cases where arrests were made under the regulations, members of An Garda Síochána must consult with the Director of Public Prosecutions on the decision to charge.

-To provide additional public assurance on the appropriate and proportionate use of these powers, the Minister for Justice and Equality has also asked the Policing Authority to assess and report regularly on the use of these regulations by An Garda Síochána.
-The second report of the Policing Authority to the Minister of Justice and Equality was received on 19th May 2020.
+To provide additional public assurance on the appropriate and proportionate use of these powers, the Minister for Justice and Equality also asked the Policing Authority to assess and report regularly on the use of these regulations by An Garda Síochána.
+The seventh report of the Policing Authority to the Minister of Justice and Equality was received on 11 September 2020.
+This full report can be accessed at the following link: https://www.policingauthority.ie/assets/uploads/documents/Policing_Performance_by_the_Garda_S%C3%ADoch%C3%A1na_in_relation_to_the_Covid-19_Regulations_-_11092020.pdf

 Information on the use of Covid-19 related powers by An Garda Síochána can be found here: Use of Covid-19 related powers by An Garda Síochána